AdobeDocs/acrobat-pdfl-sdk/src/pages/guides/accessibility/index.md

 To retrieve a DOM object, you can do one of the following actions:

 - Call the MSAA library function `AccessibleObjectFromEvent` to get an `IAccessible` object (as described above).
 Then call that `IAccessible` object’s `get_PDDomNode` method to get the corresponding DOM object.
 For more information, see [IGetPDDomNode interface](msaa-pdf.md#10950).
-- Call the MSAA library function `AccessibleObjectFromWindow` on the window containing the document and pass `OBJID_NATIVEOM` as the second parameter.
-This returns the DOM object for the root of the document.
+- Call the MSAA library function `AccessibleObjectFromWindow` on the window containing the document and pass `OBJID_NATIVEOM` as the second parameter to return the DOM object for the document root.